 The NO_2 - NO conversion efficiency of the Model 42c analyzer was verified prior to the testing program.
 A USEPA Protocol 1 certified concentration of NO_2 was injected directly into the analyzer, following the initial three-point calibration, to verify the analyzer's conversion efficiency.
 The analyzer's NO_2 - NO converter uses a catalyst at high temperatures to convert the NO_2 to NO for measurement.
-The conversion efficiency of the instrumental analyzer will be deemed acceptable if the measured NOx concentration is at least 90% of the expected value (within 10%).
+The conversion efficiency of the analyzer is deemed acceptable if the measured NO_x concentration is within 10% of the expected value.

-The NO_2 - NO conversion efficiency test satisfied the USEPA Method 7E criteria (measured NO_x concentration was 100.7% of the expected value).
+The NO_2 - NO conversion efficiency test satisfied the USEPA Method 7E criteria (measured NO_x concentration was 94.9% of the expected value).